apache/airflow/docs/apache-airflow/executor/local_kubernetes.rst

 to simultaneously run a ``LocalExecutor`` and a ``KubernetesExecutor``.
 An executor is chosen to run a task based on the task's queue.

-``LocalKubernetesExecutor`` provides the capability of running low-intensive tasks locally using ``LocalExecutor`` and to handle the high load at the peak time and runtime isolation of the ``KubernetesExecutor``.
+``LocalKubernetesExecutor`` provides the capability of running tasks with either ``LocalExecutor``, which runs tasks within the scheduler service, or with ``KubernetesExecutor``, which runs each task in its own pod on a kubernetes cluster.